 In 1961, Hughes retired and was succeeded by Gregory A. Falls.
 Falls created the Professional Actor Training Program, a prestigious BFA program (now MFA) that placed the School among the nation's top professional acting conservatories and initiated the PhD program in theater history and criticism.
 It was during this time that the stream of UW drama graduates began pooling right here in Seattle.
 Graduates and former faculty stayed in the city, founding their own theaters and forming the genesis of what is today one of the country's most active and diverse theater communities.

 The School's role in establishing Seattle's vibrant theater life was seminal.
 Founders and artistic directors of many of Seattle's leading theaters were first students or faculty at the School of Drama: Greg Falls founded ACT Theater.
 Duncan Ross became artistic director of the Seattle Repertory Theater for a decade.
 Alum M. Burke Walker founded The Empty Space Theater and former faculty member Arne Zaslove took over the Bathhouse Theater.
 Alum Jenny McLauchlan Carlson was co-founder of Seattle Children's Theater.
 Alum Linda Hartzell is current artistic director of SCT, which is considered one of the leading children's theaters in the country.
-Ruben Sierra, alum and former drama faculty member, created one of the country's first ethnic theater companies, The Group Theater (formerly the Ethnic Cultural Center), which was later led by Artistic Director Tim Bond, a directing graduate of the UW who is now an Associate Artistic Director at the OSF.
+Ruben Sierra, alum and former drama faculty member, created one of the country's first ethnic theater companies, The Group Theater (formerly the Ethnic Cultural Center), which was later led by Artistic Director Tim Bond, a directing graduate of the UW who is now the Producing Artistic Director at Syracuse Stage.
 Even the enormously successful Oregon Shakespeare Festival was founded by alum Angus Bowmer.

 Audiences at these theaters have come to count on the bravura performances of alumni such as John Aylward, Lori Larsen, and Christopher Evan Welch, as well as scenic designs by Norm Scrivner and lighting designs by Michael Wellborn.
 Actors Annette Toutonghi and Alban Dennis, and costume designer Paul Louey, are favorites of young audiences at Seattle Children's Theater.